Coffeecoder/tuw_iwos/tuw_iwos_odometer/README.md

 ## Description
 This package contains an odometer utilizing joint state information and optionally IMU data.
+For this reason the nodes of this package subscribe to the joint states (and IMU sensor readings) and publish odometer data.
+This data is published to a topic as well as integrated to the TF tree.

 For more details on the odometer calculation based on joint state information for the Independent Wheel Offset Steering please refer to the master thesis of Eugen Kaltenegger.

 ## Operation